 Okay, so there’s a toilet tax.
 I get it.
 Yet, it seemed to be one put in place purely for tourists travelling along that particularly path.

-This isn’t a phenomenon that is purely Cuban in origin, as many countries in the world operate on a commission basis, when recommending places to stay, eat or shop.
+This isn’t a phenomenon that is purely Cuban in origin, as many countries in the world operate on a commission basis, when recommending places to stay, eat or shop (India, I’m looking at you!).

 The Cuban commission network is particularly prevalent in sourcing Casa Particulars.
 For those unfamiliar with the practice, Cubans open up their homes to foreigners, renting out rooms, much like a B&B.

 It’s a particularly popular way to stay amongst backpackers and I do highly recommend it.
-You’re giving back directly to the community, if you speak some Spanish you can converse with your casa owners and find out more about the country and their lives (or do what we did and sweat through an evening of mime).
+You’re giving back directly to the community, for one thing.
+If you speak some Spanish you can converse with your casa owners and find out more about this country and their own lives.

 There is a thing known as a “casa chain” where you get passed from house to house off recommendations, while some sort of commission is being unknowingly exchanged behind your back.